tamaragabrieluk/DOTcta/README.md

 <h3>Add colour to your buttons with priority classes</h3>

-When <a href="http://youtu.be/nQZpi3Izvns" target="_blank">using a theme</a>, you can set your buttons to override the default black theme, and have whatever colours you want.
+When using a theme, you can set your buttons to override the default black theme, and have whatever colours you want.
 There are three priority classes to use in this instance:<br>

 <code>.cta-prmary</code><br>
 <code>.cta-secondary</code><br>